Teaching Associate Professor, Department of History

 - Labor Witnesses at U.S. Congressional Hearings: Historical Patterns (DH2019)

-I'm also working on a number of digital projects, some of which are related to the manuscript.
+I've also done some other computationally oriented work, some of which is ongoing.
 A while back I wrote a paper (presented at LaTeCH 2016 and published in the ACL anthology) experimenting with using sentence structure analysis (subjects and objects) as a kind of a proxy for seeing who is accorded "agency" in research articles about labor (thanks, JSTOR Data for Research!)
 More recently, working with people at the University of Turku who have found a reasonably efficient way of detecting reprints (see their paper), I've been trying to uncover employer-produced or employer-distributed stories in the Chronicling America newspaper collection.
 Increasingly, though, I'm thinking not just in terms of "planted" stories (aka fake news) but more broadly in terms of a "news diet" – what kind of a world did the small-town newspapers that were the staple of most ordinary Americans' news consumption serve up?
 In particular, of course, I'm interested in what they reported (and did not report) about labor unions.
-I haven't gotten around to writing up all this properly yet, but here's a conference paper I presented at the LAWCHA 2019 conference.
+I wrote a short paper about it for Current Research in Digital History.